Complexity Guarantees for Nonconvex Newton-MR Under Inexact Hessian Information: Numerical Experiments

 For our experiments here, we use the MINST data set \cite{deng2012mnist}, which contains of $60,000$ grayscale images of size $ 28 \times 28 $, i.e., $\{(\f{a}_i, b_i)\}_{i=1}^{n=60,000} \subset \mathbb{R}^{784}\times[0,1]$.
-The labels of MNIST dataset are converted to binary classification, i.e. even and odd numbers.
+The labels of MNIST dataset are converted to binary classification, i.e., even and odd numbers.

-In \cref{alg:first-order_newtonMR}, we set $\eta = 0.01$ and $\f{x}_{0} = \f{0}$.
-The results of running \cref{alg:first-order_newtonMR} using various degrees of Hessian approximation are given in \cref{fig:MNIST_NLS,fig:MNIST_logloss}.
-As it can be seen, while Hessian approximation generally helps with reducing the overall computational costs, its effectiveness can diminish if the approximation is overly crude.
-This is expected since a significant reduction in sub-sample size could lead to substantial loss of curvature information, resulting in poor performance.
+In \cref{alg:NewtonMR}, we set $\eta = 0.001$ and $\f{x}_{0} = \f{0}$.
+The results of running \cref{alg:NewtonMR} using various degrees of Hessian approximation are given in \cref{fig:MNIST_NLS,fig:MNIST_logloss}.
+As predicted by our theory, \cref{alg:NewtonMR} converges irrespective of the degree of Hessian approximation.
+Also, while Hessian approximation generally helps with reducing the overall computational costs, its effectiveness can diminish if the approximation is overly crude.
+This is expected since a significant reduction in sub-sample size could lead to a substantial loss of curvature information, resulting in poor performance.